Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Extrapolative PEs

-However, it's evident that simple linear scaling may hinder the network's ability to distinguish the order and positions of closely spaced tokens, as their distances are compressed by a ratio of $\kappa$.
-Borrowing from the Neural Tangent Kernel theory (NTK) \cite{jacot2018neural}, which suggests that deep neural networks struggle to learn high-frequency information when the input dimension is low and corresponding embeddings lack high-frequency components, NTK-aware Scaling RoPE (NTK-RoPE) \cite{ntk-aware-rope} combines \textit{high-frequency extrapolation and low-frequency interpolation}.
-It scales $\beta$ using a coefficient $c_{\kappa}$ to achieve equivalence when applying interpolation by a ratio of $\kappa$ for the lowest frequency term, while keeping the scale for high-frequency terms (see Eq.\ref{eq: ntk}).
-Surprisingly, this nonlinear scaling can be directly applied to LLMs pre-trained with RoPE, such as Llama, without any further fine-tuning to extend the context length boundary.
-This approach has already been deployed in open-source LLMs like CodeLlama \cite{roziere2023code}.
+However, linear scaling may hinder the network's ability to distinguish the order and positions of closely spaced tokens, compressing their distances by a ratio of $\kappa$.
+Drawing from the Neural Tangent Kernel theory (NTK)~\cite{jacot2018neural}, which suggests that deep neural networks struggle with learning high-frequency information when input dimension is low and corresponding embeddings lack high-frequency components, NTK-aware Scaling RoPE (NTK-RoPE)~\cite{ntk-aware-rope} combines high-frequency extrapolation and low-frequency interpolation.
+It scales $\beta$ using coefficient $c_{\kappa}$ to achieve equivalence during interpolation by a ratio of $\kappa$ for the lowest frequency term while maintaining scale for terms with higher frequency (see Eq.~\ref{eq: ntk}).
+Surprisingly, this nonlinear scaling can be directly applied to LLMs pretrained with RoPE, like Llama, without further finetuning to extend the context length boundary, adopted in CodeLlama~\cite{roziere2023code}.